aws/aws-eks-best-practices/content/networking/docs/index.md

 ## Amazon VPC CNI and Configuration Modes

-The [Amazon VPC CNI plugin] (./vpc-cni.md) offers networking for pods and enables Kubernetes Pods to have the same IP address on the VPC network and inside the pod.
+The [Amazon VPC CNI plugin](./vpc-cni.md) offers networking for pods and enables Kubernetes Pods to have the same IP address on the VPC network and inside the pod.
 You may leverage Amazon VPC CNI's diverse modes and plugin configurations to address a variety of use cases, including:

 * extending AWS native security group features to Pods
 * increasing the number of IPs available to Pods